-The project will Improve water quality and reduce storm water runoff along the project corridor at locations where curb bump outs and transit stops are constructed by installing bioretention and other landscaping features, acknowledged as best management practices.
-Curb bump outs and bioretention will be installed along North Second Street and BB King Boulevard between Union and MATA's Hudson Transfer Center at intersections.
-These curb bump outs will also serve to restrict on-street parking adjacent to the intersection and allow for shorter pedestrian crossings at intersections.
+The project will improve water quality and reduce storm water runoff along the project corridor through the installation of bioretention and other landscaping features, acknowledged as best management practices.
+Bioretention areas will be installed in locations such as curb bump outs along North Second Street and BB King Boulevard between Union and MATA's Hudson Transfer Center and at BRT station locations throughout the corridor.
 The bioretention features will capture and filter the storm water runoff before it gets to the storm water outfalls allowing for ground water recharge.
-These design elements are expected to lead to a more favorable and faster review of the project by the Tennessee Department of Environment and Conservation (TDEC).
-Figure 5 and Figure 6 show a typical on-street bioswale application and a typical section, respectively.
+These design elements are expected to lead to a more favorable review of the project by the Tennessee